ror-community/ror-site/content/events/_index.md

 - Time: [4pm UTC](https://dateful.com/convert/coordinated-universal-time-utc?t=3pm&d=2024-01-30)
 - Duration: 1 hour
 - Location: Online
-- Description: In this session, we'll feature some of the coolest and most important ROR integrations from around the world.
-We'll also hear from community members who've collaborated with us on large projects to add and modify dozens or even hundreds of ROR records.
+- Description: In this session, we'll learn how ROR is used in some key global scholarly systems and workflows.
+	 - **Kyle Demes, VP of Research Intelligence at [OurResearch](https://ourresearch.org)**, will show how ROR enables powerful and free research intelligence in [OpenAlex](https://openalex.org).
+	- **Andrea Bollini, Chief Technology Innovation Officer at [4Science](https://www.4science.com/)**, will demonstrate a brand-new ROR integration for author affiliations and funding references in [DSpace-CRIS](https://wiki.lyrasis.org/display/DSPACECRIS).
+	- **Paloma Marín-Arraiza, Engagement Manager at [ORCID](https://orcid.org)**, will show statistics on the increasing use of ROR in ORCID profiles, explain how the [ORCID Affiliation Manager](https://info.orcid.org/affiliation-manager/) uses ROR to allow institutions to verify researcher affiliations, and give an update on future ROR-powered ORCID features.
+	- **Daria Piccinelli, Process and Content Management Project Coordinator at [Springer Nature](https://www.springernature.com/gp)**, will tell us how her team developed a method to match author affiliation text strings to ROR IDs using the ROR API in Springer Nature's production workflow.
+	- **Savanna Sims, Information Science Specialist at [Edgewater Federal Solutions](https://www.edgewaterit.com/)**, will talk about a large-scale curation effort undertaken in collaboration with ROR to add and modify hundreds of ROR records for the [U.S. Department of Energy](https://www.energy.gov/).
+	- **Eric Olson, Product Manager at the [Center for Open Science](cos.io)**, and **Luca Belletti, Senior Product Manager at [Elsevier](https://www.elsevier.com/)**, will outline the purpose, focus, and accomplishments of the ROR Implementation Task Group of the NIH's [Generalist Repository Ecosystem Initiative (GREI)](https://datascience.nih.gov/data-ecosystem/generalist-repository-ecosystem-initiative).
 - Recorded: Yes

 {{% button color="green" link="https://crossref.zoom.us/meeting/register/tJAudeCgrjgrEtadTUgHGw2EOtNzRBNlsbxF" %}} Register for the ROR Community Showcase {{% /button %}}